 Instructions

-- Slice the chicken against the grain on an angle into ¼-inch thick pieces.
-Transfer to a medium bowl and marinate with marinade ingredients as listed above.
-Set aside.
+- Slice the chicken against the grain at a 45-degree angle into ¼-inch thick slices.
+Place the meat in a medium bowl, toss with the listed marinade ingredients, and set aside.

-- Rinse the rice grains with cold water until the water runs clear, at least 3 times.
-Strain and set aside.
+- Rinse the rice grains with cold water at least 3 times or until the water runs clear.
+Drain the grains through a mesh strainer and set aside.

-- Bring a medium-size pot with 5 cups (1250 ml) of cold water to a boil on medium-high heat.
-Add strained rice and only stir once.
-(Note: stirring often will cause the rice to stick to the pot).
+- Bring 5 cups (1250 ml) of cold water to a boil in a medium pot over medium-high heat.
+Add the strained rice and stir exactly once to prevent sticking.
+Reduce the heat to medium, prop the lid to cover the pot halfway, and simmer for 22 minutes.

-- Add marinated chicken in small batches, scallion whites and ginger.
-Stir to separate the chicken pieces and boil until meat is cooked, about 2-4 minutes.
+- Drop the marinated chicken into the pot in small batches, then add the scallion whites and ginger.
+Stir gently to separate the chicken pieces and boil for 2 to 4 minutes until the meat cooks through.

 Holly